From Tragedy, Rebirth

 The Willens were soon surprised with a source of inspiration.
 In honor of Ally, her friend Max Strotbeck decided to set out with a friend to attempt the most difficult climb of his life, the Single Cone in Queenstown.
 When they reached the top, Max took a photo with a sign saying, “For Ally.”
 In his Facebook post, he wrote: “Live like Ally.”

 The phrase went viral as people shared how moved they were by this young woman.
-Michelle says at least 500 people came to Ally’s funeral, even those who didn’t know her.
+Michelle says at least 500 people came to Ally’s funeral, many who didn’t know her personally.

 According to Todd, “I had people come up to me saying, ‘I feel like I know your daughter,’ over and over again.”